EndlessInternational/adaptive_configuration/README.md

 ### Defining Configurations with AdaptiveConfiguration

-AdaptiveConfiguration permits the caller to define a domain specific language +Builder+ specifying parameters, parameter collections, and related options.
-This builder can then be used to build or validate the configuration using the domain specific language.
+AdaptiveConfiguration permits the caller to instantiate define a domain specific language +Builder+ with parameters, parameter collections, and related options.
+The builder can then be used to build or validate a configuration using a domain specific buildler.

+The build method always returns a Hash with symbolic keys/

 ---